JosephiusX/Yelp-Talk/README.md

 then I will need to associate a phrase with a topic as it is created.

 crud for topics is setup and working

+crud for users is working now

+need to setup postman routs for phrase routes to see if they are working properly